- Communicate what they are trying to accomplish

 - Measure and monitor progress towards strategic targets

+The name “balanced scorecard” comes from the idea of looking at strategic measures in addition to traditional financial measures to get a more “balanced” view of performance.
+The concept of balanced scorecard has evolved beyond the simple use of perspectives and it is now a holistic system for managing strategy.
 A key benefit of using a disciplined framework is that it gives organizations a way to “connect the dots” between the various components of strategic planning and management, meaning that there will be a visible connection between the projects and programs that people are working on, the measurements being used to track success (KPIs), the strategic objectives the organization is trying to accomplish, and the mission, vision, and strategy of the organization.

 Who Uses the Balanced Scorecard (BSC)?